RapidSilicon/litex_reference_designs/rtl_designs/vexriscv_plic_clint/README.md

 The dumped **tb.vcd** file can be easily opened via Gtkwave as shown earlier.

 ## Run on VCS
 Move to the **vexriscv_axi_ram** directory by following commands shown in the **Run on Verilator** section.
-Then invoke VCS and run the simulaiton by typing out the following commands on the terminal: -
+Then invoke VCS and run the simulation by typing out the following commands on the terminal: -
 ```
 vcs rtl/*.v +incdir+rtl/ sim/*.v -sverilog -debug_access -full64
 ./simv